 I discussed several potential changes for Rust.
 To briefly recap, they were:

-• Async functions guarantee completion.
+- Async functions guarantee completion.

-• Remove the await keyword.
+- Remove the

-• Cancel spawned tasks by disabling resources from completing.
+to accept only abort-safe branches. - Cancel spawned tasks by disabling resources from completing.

-• Support scoped tasks.
+- Support scoped tasks.

 I believe these changes could significantly simplify asynchronous Rust, though making the change comes at the cost of disrupting the status quo.
 Before making any decisions, we need more data.
 What percentage of today’s asynchronous code is abort-safe?
 Can we run usability studies to evaluate the benefit of these changes?
 How much cognitive load would having two flavors of async statements add to Rust?